 Thomas Edison described his innovation approach as “one percent inspiration and 99 percent perspiration.”
 In other words, innovations require time and hard work, not just a creative mind.
 In ‘never-ending’ continuous product development, there’s a risk that a team just executes sprint after sprint without taking a break and becomes exhausted.
 Sprints tend to be hectic, and for an S-sized team, it’s likely to be harder to find time to work on some more risky, seemingly lower priority, yet innovative ideas.

 SAFe doesn’t have any silver-bullet solutions to magically release lots of time for developers to innovate like Edison.
 But its IP iteration, at the end of each PI, is something that teams should appreciate.
 No stories are planned for this sprint.
 However, it’s an opportunity to do some final system integration and testing activities, such as performance or security testing.
 It’s also where the program level retrospective, known as the Inspect and Adapt (I&A) is held.
 During the I&A, the achievements of the PI will be demoed to stakeholders, followed by a retrospective and problem-solving workshop.
 The IP iteration is also where we plan our next PI.
 But as the name suggests, the IP iteration is the time for innovation.
-This is where some teams do a hackathon or work on innovations or improvements in infrastructure, refactor code, or improve architecture.
-And last but definitely not least, the team can have a break from the hectic pace of software deliveries.
+This is where some teams do a hackathon or work on innovations or improvements in infrastructure, refactor code, or improve the architecture.
+And last but not least, the team can have a break from the hectic pace of software deliveries.
 Part of the break can be used for competence development, as an example.

 Scrum and Kanban by themselves can be just enough for S-sized teams.
 However, there are at least four circumstances that I’ve found that using select SAFe practices, along with Scrum or Kanban, is more effective: